To lessen the effects of disaster on the lives and property of Sheridan County through leadership, coordination and support.

 You should also inquire about emergency plans at places where your family spends time, such as work, school, faith organizations, sports events and even during the daily commute.
 If a plan doesn’t exist, consider volunteering to help create one.
 Take the time to talk with your community leaders, colleagues, neighbors and members of faith/civic organizations about how you can work together in the event of an emergency.
 By thinking ahead and communicating with others in advance, you will be better prepared to safely reunite with your family and loved ones during an emergency.

-- SELF-FILL SAND BAG SITES ARE PRESENTLY LOCATED AT THE COUNTY SHOP (GATE CLOSES AT 4:30), AND COUNTY FAIRGROUNDS-WEST SIDE.
+- SELF-FILL SAND BAG SITES ARE SEASONALLY LOCATED AT THE COUNTY SHOP MONDAY – THURSDAY (GATE CLOSES AT 4:30), AND COUNTY FAIRGROUNDS-WEST SIDE.

 - BRING AT LEAST 1 OTHER PERSON WITH YOU TO HELP FILL.